Recognize Suspicious Email & Websites

 - Does the email request personal information?
 If so, do not reply.

 - If you have a relationship with the company, are they addressing you by name?

-You can also so to Security Alerts where all known phishing emails targeting the Intuit brand are posted.
+You can also go to Security Alerts where all known phishing emails targeting the Intuit brand are posted.
 If you find a similar email, please delete the email you received as well as remove it from your trash.
-There are no further steps necessary; however, if you do not find a similar email, please forward the email to email@example.com for further investigation.
+There are no further steps necessary; however, if you do not find a similar email, please click here to submit a suspicious email report.

 Our commitment to you:

 What we won't do